 Healthy digestion allows you to assimilate the nutrients or building blocks you need.
 Supporting the energy of your organs of digestion, including your pancreas and gall bladder, helps support your critical digestive function.

 Essential oils and other herbal remedies may help support the functioning of your digestive organs, especially if fatigue or inflammation is present.
 If your organs are lacking energy or vitality, also known as qi (pronounced Chi), function suffers.
-Traditional Chinese Medicine recognizes that the qi or life-energy of your body’s organs and organ systems can suffer from a deficiency or weakness that lies at the root of illness and disease.
+Traditional Chinese Medicine recognizes that the qi, or life energy, of the body’s organs and organ systems can suffer from a deficiency or weakness that lies at the root of illness and disease.

 Supporting Pancreas Function

-Your pancreas is a six-inch-long, flat organ located in your upper abdomen near your liver and part of the small intestine that produces digestive enzymes to help break down your nutrients, and hormones, such as insulin, that aid in digestion and help regulate blood sugar levels.
+Your pancreas is a six-inch-long, flat organ located in your upper abdomen, near your liver and part of the small intestine.
+It produces digestive enzymes to help break down nutrients and hormones, such as insulin, that aid in digestion and help regulate blood sugar levels.

 More specifically, your pancreas plays a dual role in your bodily functions: